rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-bootable-volume-and-server-servers.rst

     POST /servers

-Creates a bootable volume and boots a server in one step
+This operation creates a bootable volume and boots a server in one step.

 The full URL to the newly created server is returned through the ``Location`` header and is available as a ``self`` and ``bookmark`` link in the server representation.

 The progress of the server build depends on factors including location of the requested image, network i/o, host load, and the selected flavor.
 You can check the progress of the build request by issuing a call to retrieve the details of the server.
 Once the build is complete, the server's ``status`` is ``ACTIVE``.